Playback and Options

 Creating a large selection rectangle to select Position keys before deleting them would select Meta Keys from other parameters and could also delete other non-visible keys.
 This is why this option is OFF by default.

-But if your goal is to delete all Transform keys at once, enabling it allows you to select all the keys on a single line before deleting them.
+However, if your goal is to delete all Transform keys at once, enabling it allows you to select all the keys on a single line before deleting them.

 Note

-All Transform parameters can be displayed by selecting a Layer and pressing the T key.
+All Transform parameters can be displayed by selecting a layer and pressing the T key.

 Visibility Keyframes